 - I can identify with Qian Ni a lot as we’re both very ‘chill’ people.
 We don’t plan our lives down to the minute details, but we are aware of the broad direction we want to go.
 For her, it’s to do work related to writing and reading.
-She had never planned to become a screenwriter, but one thing led to another — her boss committed a crime and closed down the company, she was left jobless but chanced upon a job opening with a TV production company — she got to meet a TV industry big name Angie Chai (柴智屏) who would give her her first big break.
+She didn’t plan to become a screenwriter, but one thing led to another, she got to meet a TV industry big name Angie Chai (柴智屏) who gave her the first big break in screenwriting.

 - That said, Qian Ni worked hard for her own luck.
-If she had not developed a solid foundation and flair for creative writing through years of education and practice, she would not have been able to complete the 15,000-word writing test.
+If she had not developed a solid foundation and flair in writing through years of practice, she would not have been able to complete the 15,000-word writing test.

 - We’re also both very much driven by deadline, finishing our work only right at the dot.
 It’s same for her ex-schoolmate Alisha, a Taiwanese travel blogger that I interviewed earlier for Happiness Notebook.
 It’s also the same for most of my friends in the media or creative field.
-A composer for a military band once told me: “We do our best work when there is a deadline; our inspiration comes from deadline.”
-Much as we hate deadlines, we have to embrace them.
+A composer friend once told me: “Our inspiration comes from deadline.”
+As much as we hate deadlines, we have to embrace them.